imandradesign/product-type-ext/README.md

 ## Installation

-1. Download the extension from this link: [https://link](https://link)
+1. Download the extension file "product-type-ext.CRX" from this link: [https://link - update](https://link)
 2. Open the Chrome browser extension panel from this link: [chrome://extensions/](chrome://extensions/)
 3. Enable "Developer Mode" in the top-right corner.
-4. ?????Install App????? - (update this with correct steps, depending on whether we pack extension, and where we host it)
+4. Drag and drop the file "product-type-ext.CRX" into the Chrome Extensions panel.
+The text "Drop to install" should appear.
+5. Drop the file into the window, and click on the button "Add extension".

 ## How to use?
 In order to use this extension, you must be viewing a Squarespace Product Page.
 Just click on the Squarespace Product Type Highlighter extension, and watch the magic happen.